 Liquidity is easy to understand; investors will pay a premium for public companies because they can sell their stock instantly if they so choose.
 Paying a premium is the same as requiring a lower return, resulting in a lower discount rate (higher value).

 Size premium is a little more subjective.
-The premise with a size premium is that smaller companies are less able to withstand shocks to their companies, or to their industries, or to the general economy.
-However, some small companies are far better structured, and have better strategies and execution, than others.
-In other words, some of the risks of being small are controllable and, therefore, some of the size-premium is linked to the company-speciﬁc risk premium.
+The premise with a size premium is that smaller companies are less able to withstand shocks to their companies, to their industries, or to the general economy.
+However, some small companies are far better structured and have better strategies and execution, than others.
+In other words, some of the risks of being small are controllable, and, therefore, some of the size-premium is linked to the company-speciﬁc risk premium.
 We’ve all seen companies that behave like larger, more sophisticated companies because of the way they run.
 Those companies would certainly be more resilient in the face of business shocks.
 Although they cannot totally eliminate all risks of being small, they can certainly reduce the risks by operating at a higher level.

 So, what overall advice do you have for business owners that are seeking to position their companies for future transactions and want to focus their efforts on enhancing the value of their companies?

 There are a number of things that business owners looking to position their companies for a future transaction should do.
 First, they should evaluate all of their key business systems—operations, sales, marketing, human resources, ﬁnance, etc. Then, execute on making improvements to areas where there are weaknesses and lack of structure.
 They should also make certain there is a robust planning process in place that helps bring to life the company’s strategy.
 Finally, it should go without saying that a focus on proﬁtable, sustainable growth is the ﬁnal piece of the puzzle.
 All of this will take time and energy.
-However, if business owners and management focus their efforts accordingly, potential buyers will recognize that business as a sustainable, low risk, quality and attractive potential acquisition.
+However, if business owners and managers focus their efforts accordingly, potential buyers will recognize that business as a sustainable, low-risk, quality, and attractive potential acquisition.